MicrosoftDocs/architecture-center/docs/cloud-adoption/digital-estate/5-rs-of-rationalization.md

 ## Replace

 Solutions are generally implemented using the best technology and approach available at the time.
-In some cases, Software as a Service (SaaS) applications can meet all of the functionality required of the hosted application.
+In some cases, software as a service (SaaS) applications can meet all of the functionality required of the hosted application.
 In these scenarios, a workload could be slated for future replacement, effectively removing it from the transformation effort.

 Common drivers could include: